 \section{Conclusion}

 We have presented a statistical study of commercially available SiC power MOSFETs at deep cryogenic temperatures, to assess the viability of existing device technology for quantum applications.
-Our results suggest that at present this is going to be unlikely (at least with the device technology examined here), as device performance, reliability and variability all deteriorate at low temperature.
-More specifically, the observation of significant voltage hysteresis, especially at deep cryogenic temperatures, indicates unstable and history-dependent electrostatic control.
-This behavior could severely limit the ability to form and tune quantum dots with repeatable and predictable charge occupancy, essential ingredients for both MOS readout electronics and qubit devices~\cite{Burkard_Rev}.
-Furthermore, tunnel barriers in MOS quantum dots and electrometers are electrostatically defined by dedicated gate potentials shaping the conduction band edge~\cite{Angus2007}.
-A sharp potential barrier is typically required to control tunneling precisely.
-Our observation of a significant degradation of $SS$ at cryogenic temperatures does not bode well for the use of SiC MOSFETs in this context, as it may indicate that the ability of modulating the channel potential is weak and negatively affected by interface traps or leakages.
-Lastly, the lack of high-quality ohmic contacts at low temperature is also adversely impacting the prospects of using these devices for quantum state readout.
+Our results suggest that the device technology examined here may not be suitable for this purpose, as device performance, reliability and variability all deteriorate at low temperature.
+When benchmarking our results against typical or early versions of silicon quantum devices, several key limitations become evident.
+The deterioration of device performance at reduced temperatures leads to significant setbacks.
+Whereas S/D contacts in functional quantum devices typically exhibit linear IV characteristics and contact resistances below 1 k$\Omega$ \cite{Angus2007} at cryogenic temperatures, our devices instead display Schottky-like behaviour, with even the linear-region resistance reaching approximately 500 k$\Omega$.
+The lack of high-quality ohmic contacts at low temperature would adversely impact the prospects of using these devices for quantum state readout.